jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ##### Thief Feats

+- **Expertise:** Spend 2 INT HP in order to reroll skill dice
+- **Jack of all Trades:** Spend 2 INT HP to roll a d4 with any skill
 - **Sneak Attack:** When you hit and deal harm to someone engaged with someone else or who is unaware of your presence, deal double harm
-- **Expertise** Spend 2 INT HP in order to reroll skill dice
-- **Jack of all Trades:** Spend 2 INT HP to roll a d4 with any skill

 #### Sage